-5.3.8 \mathcal{F} -statistic all-sky search
+5.3.9 F-statistic all-sky search

-Another analysis method currently used for all-sky searches is based on the \mathcal{F} -statistic [522].
+Another analysis method currently used for all-sky searches is based on the $\mathcal{F}$ -statistic [475].
 It consists of a coherent stage over 2-day data segments, each covering a 1-Hz bandwidth and a follow up procedure of searching for coincidences among the candidates obtained in the coherent stage.
 We search the band from 100Hz to 1kHz, and we assume the minimal spin-down time of 1000 yr.
-We use a constrained optimal grid with minimal match $MM = \sqrt{3}/2$.
+We use a constrained optimal grid with minimal match MM = $\sqrt{3}/2$ .
 The constraints are such that we need to resample the data only once for each sky position and such that we can use the FFT to calculate the F-statistic.
 Our guiding principle in the choice of a segment to analyze will be the quality of the data.
 The data for analysis is narrow-banded and cleaned using the procedures described in section 5.1.5.
-We set a threshold of 40 for twice the value of the \mathcal{F} -statistic above which we shall register the parameters of the candidates.
+We set a threshold of 40 for twice the value of the $\mathcal{F}$ -statistic above which we shall register the parameters of the candidates.
 Finally we search for coincidences among the candidates from different segments.
 We collaborate on the coincidence analysis with the LSC Einstein@Home team.

 VSR1 production run is complete.
-20419 narrowband data segments were coherently searched with the F-statistic and 4.21×10^{10} candidates were obtained.
+20419 narrowband data segments were coherently searched with the F-statistic and $4.21 \times 10^{10}$ candidates were obtained.
 We have applied a vetoing procedure to the candidates.
 Firstly we have identified periodic interferences in the data, and then we have applied three vetoes to the candidates.
 Firstly we removed candidates in a narrow band around the identified lines, secondly we applied stationary line veto known from the Einstein@Home searches, and finally we removed candidates close to the poles in equatorial coordinates.
-As a result 3.19×10^{10} candidates remained.
+As a result $3.19 \times 10^{10}$ candidates remained.
 We have preliminary imposed upper limits on amplitude of gravitational wave for 1-Hz bands analyzed assuming normality of the noise.
-Our best upper limits reach 3.2×10^{-24} .
+Our best upper limits reach $3.2 \times 10^{-24}$ .
 We have developed a code to search for coincidences among the candidate.
 The code uses a flat metric to define coincidence cells, similar to that used in defining the grid in the parameter space.
-The code uses an efficient sorting algorithm developed by E@H team to search for coincidences.
-We have completed the follow-up procedure of our all-sky search by applying the code to search for coincidences in candidates from 20419 narrowband data segments of VSR1 data.
+The code uses an efficient sorting algorithm developed by E@H team to search for coincidences in candidates from 20419 narrowband data segments of VSR1 data.
 No statistically significant coincidence was found.
 Currently we are completing the final stage of our analysis by determining the sensitivity of our search through software injections in the bands analyzed.
 The review of the analysis is well under way and a paper describing the all-sky search is expected to be submitted for publication later this year.
 In the longer term the search pipeline will be applied to the full VSR2 and VSR4 data, with improvements based on the global correlations code used in Einstein@Home.

-5.3.9 Loosely coherent search
+5.3.10 Loosely coherent search

 A new method called "loose coherence" is based on the notion of allowing slow drifts or modulations in phase from one SFT to the next, as described above for following up PowerFlux outliers.
 But, at least for small sky regions, the method can be applied from scratch in a dedicated pipeline to identify those outliers.
-A stand-alone program has been developed to permit "spotlight" searches for narrow regions in frequency, frequency derivative and sky location [505].
+A stand-alone program has been developed to permit "spotlight" searches for narrow regions in frequency, frequency derivative and sky location [458].
 Production running began in fall 2012 for two spotlight directions in the galactic plane with overdensities of stars, associated with spiral arm spurs.

-5.3.10 Cross-correlation search
+5.3.11 Cross-correlation search